augustl/augustl.com/posts/blog/2019/linus_and_linux_happy_accident.md

 It's story time.

-## How Linus Torvalds accidentally created Linux by mistake
+## How Linus Torvalds accidentally created Linux

 It's 1990, and Linus Torvalds was an unhappy Minix user.